-As the social media is starting to flood with statuses and articles about the Nakba in these days, commemorating the 68th year of occupation.
+As the social media is flooding with statuses and articles about Balfour declaration in these days, commemorating the 100th year of a promise to a Jewish homeland, that set the ground of the creation of the State of Israel.
 I feel for the first time in my life as an adult that I am ready to re-read the Nakba.

 It took me, however, years inside my adulthood to read about the Nakba.
 As if it has been part of a collective catastrophe (which it is) that I personally lived and endured, and some parts of my brain always insisted on blocking.
 It always felt like a grave injury that lived on your skin for so long, and you are too vulnerable on touching it, for fear of opening it and getting it infected.

 I have dared, however, in the last years to dig more into the matter.
 Getting anything from my parents or my grandmother is impossible.
 There is something that this issue is treated with a certain feeling of shame and defeat that they prefer to say that they don’t remember.

 Falling into the trap of blame game, that from one side we Palestinians have lived with inside our own depths, and blaming the Israelis for that misery as a sole responsibility for this is another side of this trap.

 The complexity of this conflict lies in its simplicity.
 The permanency of it, as well as the denial and throwing responsibilities on others, made it complicated, to a level that it is irreversibly manageable after 67 years.